Technical Patterns¶

 Generic Object Pool¶

-Type-safe object pooling with generics:
+Type-safe object pooling with generics.
+The real implementation is in pkg/pool/lite_pool.go:

 type Pool[T any] struct {